University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 - Why was cgMLST able to break down the samples into further groups?
 - Why is MLST still used despite cgMLST providing higher genetic resolution?
 - Does sharing a MLST ST alone provide sufficient evidence that isolates belong to the same outbreak?
 Why or why not?
 - Imagine these nine isolates were received by a public health laboratory investigating a suspected outbreak.
-Based on your analyses, Which isolates would you prioritise for epidemiological follow-up?
+Based on your analyses, which isolates would you prioritise for epidemiological follow-up?